siderolabs/talos/CONTRIBUTING.md

 ### Git Commits

-You probably noticed we use have a funny way of writing commit messages.
+You probably noticed we use a funny way of writing commit messages.
 Indeed we do, but its based on a specification called [Conventional Commits](https://www.conventionalcommits.org).
 Don't worry, it won't be _too_ much of hassle.
 We have a small tool that you can use to remind you of our policy.